AkshayKothule/React/readme.md

 react virtual dom
 Link :https://github.com/acdlite/react-fiber-architecture

+virtual Dom :
+The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM

 The key points are:

 1)In a UI, it's not necessary for every update to be applied immediately; in fact, doing so can be wasteful, causing frames to drop and degrading the user experience.